The History of Whoo

 ⬥ Golden Gardenia

-“Golden Gardenia”, scientifically known as Gardenia Jasminoides but also referred to as “Cape Gardenia” or “Golden Magic,” is an evergreen plant that displays exceptional resilience, even in the harshest winter conditions.
-When these flowers bloom, they start off as pure white and gradually transition into creamy yellow and golden yellow as they mature.
+“Golden Gardenia”, scientifically classified as Gardenia Jasminoides (치자, 梔子) but commonly known as “Cape Gardenia” or “Golden Magic”, is an evergreen plant that displays exceptional resilience, thriving even in the harshest winter conditions.
+In addition to its resilience, “Golden Gardenia” is known for its fascinating colour transformation, with its flowers gradually changing from pure white to a rich golden yellow as they mature.
+This unique phenomenon is the reason the plant has earned the name ‘Golden Magic.’

 ⬥ Pro Radiance™